Crown Heights Tenant Union: Activities

-Local tenant associations
+Tenant associations

-In February 2014, the CHTU held a rally outside of 1059 Union Street, purchased in June 2013 by the private-equity real estate company BCB Property Management.
-After the purchase, BCB Property Management began to offer the tenants buy-outs and renovate vacant apartments.
-Tenants had contacted the Crown Heights Assembly, formed a tenant association, and filed numerous complaints to 311, causing the New York City Department of Housing Preservation and Development (HPD) to include it under its Alternative Enforcement Program for the city's 200 "most distressed" residential properties.
+In February 2014, the CHTU held a rally outside of 1059 Union Street, purchased in June 2013 by the private-equity real estate company BCB Property Management, which had purchased 13 other properties within the neighborhood within the last two years according to an analysis by the Urban Homesteading Assistance Board.
+After the purchase, BCB began to renovate vacant apartments and offer the tenants buy-outs.
+Tenants had contacted the Crown Heights Assembly, formed a tenant association, and filed numerous complaints to 311 that caused the New York City Department of Housing Preservation and Development (HPD) to include it under its Alternative Enforcement Program, a list of the city's 200 "most distressed" residential properties.
 Local tenants took notice and formed their own organizations, eventually merging into the CHTU.

-In January 2016, the residents of 80 New York Avenue formed a tenant association with the help of the CHTU and MFY legal services after being left without heat.
-The association rallied outside the Brooklyn Supreme Court and in front of their building.
-In June, they hung signs in the street-facing windows that spelled out "SLUMLORD: DON'T RENT HERE".

-In January 2018, tenants at 174 Clinton Avenue partnered with the CHTU to organize a rent strike in response to being left without heat or hot water since December 19, 2017, which also resulted in widespread damage due to burst pipes.
-Since December 19, the tenants had filed almost 50 complaints, leading Department of Buildings inspectors to issue a violation to the landlord.
+In January 2016, residents of 80 New York Ave. formed a tenant association with the help of the CHTU and MFY legal services after being left without heat.
+The tenants rallied outside the Brooklyn Supreme Court and in front of their building and hung signs in the street-facing windows that spelled out "SLUMLORD: DON'T RENT HERE".
+Two years later, tenants at 174 Clinton Avenue organized a rent strike with the CHTU in response to being left without heat or hot water for a month, which also resulted in widespread damage due to burst pipes.
+The tenants filed almost 50 complaints, leading Department of Buildings inspectors to issue a violation to the landlord.

-In 2019, residents of 1151-1155 Dean Street formed a tenant association and filed two suits against their landlord, Renaissance Realty, alleging they had illegally inflated rent in renovated units and ignored dangerous conditions in unrenovated ones.
+In 2019, residents of 1151-1155 Dean Street formed the Dean Street Tenant Union and filed two suits against their landlord, Renaissance Realty, alleging they had illegally inflated rent in renovated units and ignored dangerous conditions in unrenovated ones.
 They sued Renaissance for overdue repairs, rallied outside their buildings, and picketed the landlord's home.
-Joel Feingold, an organizer with the CHTU, had been advising the tenants.

-In August 2020, in response to an illegal eviction at 1214 Dean Street, the CHTU put out a call to action via email for an eviction defense which gathered approximately 100 people.
-The CHTU had been contacted by Equality for Flatbush, who had been approached by a 1214 tenant recovering from brain surgery after a landlord tried to forcibly gain entry.
+Feingold had served as an advisor for the tenants.
+In August 2020, the CHTU helped rally an eviction defense at 1214 Dean Street which gathered approximately 100 people after being notified of forced entry by a landlord by Equality for Flatbush.
 Tenants stated that they had been subjected to months of threats and harassment by the landlords.
-One of the landlords had called the police, who agreed the tenants had a right to stay but would not make the landlord leave, despite his being there illegally.
-The landlords eventually left and the CHTU stated they were optimistic about the tenants' chances in the coming months.

 In December 2021, members of the CHTU attended a rally outside 283 Albany Avenue organized by the tenants against their landlord, Shamco Management Corp.
 The tenants had filed a complaint against Shamco to the New York City Housing Authority for ignoring months of tenant requests to install a ramp.
 The tenants accused the landlord of delaying the repairs, with elderly residents having written explaining their conditions and referencing the Americans with Disabilities Act.